provenance-io/hastra-sol-vault-stake/README.md

 - `RewardsEpoch`: Manages reward distribution with merkle proofs
 - `ClaimRecord`: Prevents reward double-spending

+** Protocol Pause and Unpause **
+- Program authority can pause and unpause the protocol preventing deposity, claim, unstake, and redeem.

 This creates a secure, flexible liquid staking solution suitable for DeFi protocols requiring both liquidity and governance controls.

 There are several different aspects to this repo, but all are related to the Vault/Mint/Stake program.
 We use rust (for the solana program), typescript (helpers that use the solana and anchor libs), and resource files (configurations, images, etc... that assist in setting everything up).